Header Banner – Finance

 Besides COVID-19, low-carbon energy, climate change and energy policy were the other dominant concerns identified by energy professionals this year.

-Respondents cite the growth of renewables and decline of coal in the electricity mix as the two stand-out emissions reduction successes of the last decade.
+Respondents cite the growth of green energy and renewables and decline of coal in the electricity mix as the two stand-out emissions reduction successes of the last decade.
 This success is owed to falling costs and stable government policy, in the form of direct financial support and mandatory standards, respectively.
 But more than 70% do not think the Government is now doing enough.

 Right across the energy sector, UK professionals issue a warning about the current trajectory toward net zero by 2050 – we are currently off track, say nine in ten.
 More than half do not even expect the UK to meet its 2030 target (57% cut in GHG emissions between 2028-2032), on the basis of current policies.